reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

       * If value is a complex data type, see [ElementDefinition Mappings](#mapping-elementdefinition-data-types-to-questionnaire-items) to process choice type
    * QuestionnaireItem.answerOption => if the element has a binding to a VS (how to handle example binding - set type to open-choice)

+  If the featureExpression extension is present on the SD, an additional questionnaire item should be created for each property in the instantiated case feature resource.
+Each item should have the following properties from the case feature:
+    * QuestionnaireItem.linkId => generate some unique id
+    * QuestionnaireItem.required = true
+    * QuestionnaireItem.initial => Set by the value of the case feature property
+    * QuestionnaireItem.type => Set by the type of value of the case feature property
+    * Hidden extension (excluding value[x] of the caseFeature which should be exposed) The elementDefinition should set remaining properties.

   ### Mapping ElementDefinition data types to Questionnaire Items
   * To see a mapping of FHIR primitive types to QuestionnaireItem.initialValue[x] and QuestionnaireItem.type, visit https://docs.google.com/spreadsheets/d/1YmmW28fDX0VsSlQAVsK2p9bbkV3hxhxnUaUCiRKAL6M/edit?usp=sharing
   * For complex data types with non-primitive data types, $questionnaire should be applied to the SD of the complex data type and returned as a subgroup of questionnaire items
   * See ./contactQuestionnaireRepresentation as an example questionnaire.item representation of the ContactPoint data type https://www.hl7.org/fhir/datatypes.html#ContactPoint